Car Insurance by Vehicle Type: How Your Car Affects Your Rates

 Frequently Asked Questions

 What type of vehicle is cheapest to insure?
-Compact and midsize SUVs consistently rank as the cheapest vehicle types to insure.
-Models like the Mazda CX-5, Honda CR-V, and Subaru Crosstrek benefit from strong safety ratings, low theft rates, affordable repair costs, and a lower-risk driver profile.
-These vehicles regularly come in under $2,500 per year for full coverage, well below the national average.
+Compact SUVs consistently rank as the cheapest vehicle type to insure in 2026.
+Models like the Honda CR-V, Mazda CX-5, and Subaru Crosstrek benefit from strong safety ratings, low theft rates, affordable repair costs, and a lower-risk driver profile.
+These vehicles generally come in at or below the national full-coverage average of approximately $2,124–$2,697 per year, depending on the source and methodology.
+Compact SUVs dominate the IIHS Top Safety Pick lists, which further supports lower base rates from most insurers.

 Why are sports cars so expensive to insure?
-Sports cars are expensive to insure for several reasons: their high-performance engines are associated with riskier driving behavior, they attract a younger driver demographic that statistically files more claims, and their repair costs are higher due to specialized parts and labor.
-Insurers also use historical claims data by model, and sports cars have a track record of more frequent and more costly claims.
+Sports cars are expensive to insure for several interconnected reasons: high-performance engines are associated with riskier, faster driving behavior; they attract a younger demographic that statistically files more claims; and repair costs are elevated due to specialized parts and labor.
+As a category, sports cars average around $4,812 per year for full coverage — the highest of any standard vehicle type nationally.
+Luxury performance models like BMW M-series can exceed $6,700/year.
+Insurers also lean on decades of historical claims data showing sports cars have a consistent track record of frequent, high-severity claims.

 Is insurance cheaper for a truck or a sedan?
 It depends on the truck.
-Midsize pickup trucks like the Toyota Tacoma or Chevy Canyon can actually be cheaper to insure than many midsize sedans.
-Full-size trucks like the Ford F-150 or Ram 1500 typically cost more due to their higher MSRP, rollover risk, and larger repair bills.
-Compact and economy sedans generally beat full-size trucks on price, but the gap is narrowing.
+Midsize pickup trucks can actually be cheaper to insure than many midsize sedans, averaging around $2,232/year as a category.
+Full-size trucks like the Ford F-150 or Toyota Tundra typically cost more — between $2,630 and $2,856/year — due to their higher MSRP, rollover risk, and larger repair bills.
+Compact sedans and economy models generally offer competitive rates, but compact SUVs still remain the most affordable body type overall when comparing across the full market.

 Can I lower my insurance without changing my vehicle?
 Absolutely.
-Comparing quotes across multiple insurers, raising your deductible, enrolling in a telematics program, bundling your auto policy with home or renters insurance, and maintaining a clean driving record are all proven strategies that can reduce your premium regardless of what you drive.
-Regularly reviewing your policy for outdated information — like an old address or unused coverage — can also reveal additional savings.
+Comparing quotes across multiple insurers, raising your deductible, enrolling in a telematics program (which can save 10–30%), bundling your auto policy with home or renters insurance (7–25% savings), and maintaining a clean driving record are all proven strategies.
+Regularly reviewing your policy for outdated information — like an old address or unused coverages — can also reveal additional savings.
+Even on the most expensive models, smart shopping and discount stacking can recover hundreds of dollars per year.

 Compare Car Insurance Rates in Ohio